Looking for some engaging Cinco de Mayo activities for Spanish class?

-Each day I’ll be sharing a new tip for celebrating Cinco de Mayo in Spanish class (printable, recipes, video clips, etc).
+On the World Language Cafe Facebook Page, I’ll be sharing a new tips for celebrating Cinco de Mayo in Spanish class (printable, recipes, video clips, etc).
 Comment on the posts to be entered in a drawing for 1 of 3 copies of my Cinco de Mayo PPT Bundle.

 2. Put up some colorful Cinco de Mayo decorations.